DaveO-Home/dodex-vertx/README.md

 5. You can also run `http://localhost:8087/test/bootstrap.html` for a bootstrap example.
 6. Follow instructions for dodex at <https://www.npmjs.com/package/dodex-mess> and <https://www.npmjs.com/package/dodex-input>.
 7. You can turn off colors by setting "color": to false in application-conf.json.
-8. The Cassandra database has been added via an `Akka` micro-service.
+8. The Cassandra database has been added via an `Akka` microservice.
 See; <https://www.npmjs.com/package/dodex-akka>.
 9. Added Cassandra database to the `React` demo allowing the `login` component to use Cassandra.
 10. See the `Firebase` section for using Google's `Firestore` backend.
 11. Added a verticle for Java21 Virtual Threads test; "localhost:8881/threads" when  "dodex.virtual.threads" is set to "true" in "application-conf.json"